Dick Guldstrand’s Signature Edition 50th Anniversary 427 Corvette

 2003_chevrolet_corvette_z06+driver_side_interior_view

-The most significant upgrade to Guldstrand’s 50th Anniversary Z06 is something that can’t be seen, but certainly can be felt–a 7.0L (427 ci for the purists) LS6, massaged to Guldstrand’s specifications by Katech, the same firm that builds the factory C5-Rs’ potent Gen. III racing engines.
+The most significant upgrade to Guldstrand’s 50th Anniversary Z06 is something that can’t be seen.
+But it certainly can be felt–a 7.0L (427 ci for the purists) LS6, massaged to Guldstrand’s specifications.
+Katech, the same firm that builds the factory C5-Rs’ potent Gen. III racing engines, performed the assembly work.

-As of 2003 Guldstrand Motor Productions, LLC planned to build just 50 copies of the Signature Edition package Z06s.
-Each one of the 50 to be numbered in sequence and signed by Dick Guldstrand.
+As of 2003, Guldstrand Motor Productions, LLC planned to build just 50 copies of the Signature Edition package Z06s.
+Each one of the 50 is numbered in sequence and signed by Dick Guldstrand.

 A few weeks ago, we got to spend a day with Dick and Signature Edition number 1.
 This was not a specially-prepped press, but, thanks to the generosity of its anonymous owner, was making the rounds of selected West Coast publications for one-day visits and driving impressions before the lucky buyer took possession.
 (Thanks, whoever you are, for sharing your toy with us!)